SDokmanovic/Artificial-Intelligence-for-Trading/README.md

 * Implemented and evaluated a breakout trading signal.
 Ran statistical tests to assess the normality of the signal returns and identify outliers.
 The effect of filtering these outliers out was also assessed.
 * Project link: [Breakout Strategy](https://github.com/SDokmanovic/Artificial-Intelligence-for-Trading/blob/main/Project%202%20-%20Breakout%20strategy.ipynb)
 ## Project 3 - Smart Beta & Portfolio Optimisation:
 * Created two smart beta portfolios; one utilising fundamental data and the other utilising optimisations.
-Evaluated the performance of these portfolios by calculating their tracking errors with a benchmark.
+Evaluated the performance of these portfolios by calculating their tracking errors against a benchmark.
 Calculated the turnover of these portfolios to assess the costs of rebalancing.
 * Project link: [Smart Beta & Portfolio Optimisation](https://github.com/SDokmanovic/Artificial-Intelligence-for-Trading/blob/main/Project%203%20-%20Smart%20beta%20and%20portfolio%20optimization.ipynb)
 ## Project 4 - Multi-Factor Model:
 * Created multiple alpha factors and applied various techniques to evaluate their performance.
 Formulated an advanced portfolio optimisation problem that combined these alpha factors with a PCA risk model.
 Penalties were applied to the optimisation to limit concentration risks within the portfolio.
 Constraints were also incorporated on portfolio risk, leverage, market neutrality and factor exposures.